 Croatia

-Why It’s Worth Considering: A lesser-known way to gain EU and Schengen residency
+Why It’s Worth Considering: A straightforward, property-based path to EU and Schengen residency without high income thresholds

 Estonia